 By contrast, the model appears much more informative about whether the episodes we examine will coincide with a sudden stop.
-A larger expansion of domestic credit is significantly associated with an increased probability of a sudden stop.26 Even controlling for domestic credit, the capital inflows variable is also significantly related to the probability of sudden stops.
+A larger expansion of domestic credit is significantly associated with an increased probability of a sudden stop.25 Even controlling for domestic credit, the capital inflows variable is also significantly related to the probability of sudden stops.
 This suggests that the presence of unusually large capital inflows puts the economy more at risk of a sudden stop than does a purely domestic credit expansion.
 This is consistent with the work of Caballero (2014) who finds that surges in capital inflows increase the risk of banking crisis even in the absence of a lending boom.
+At the same time, we do not find evidence that the reallocation of productive resources across sectors during the inflows episode is significantly related to the likelihood that a sudden stop occurs.

 We also find that episodes of capital inflows that start when the Fed Funds rate is low are more likely to end up in a sudden stop.
 Moreover, although reserve accumulation during the episode does not enter significantly, a higher pre-episode level of reserves is significantly associated with lower vulnerability to a sudden stop.
-Finally, a floating exchange rate significantly reduces the probability that a sudden stop will occur.
-Instead, we do not find evidence of an impact on the likelihood that a sudden stop occurs from the extent to which productive resources are reallocated across sectors during the inflows.
+Whereas the results from regression (1) indicated that holding larger reserves does not dampen capital flow volatility (as captured by the incidence of reversals), the negative coefficient on reserves in regression (2) suggests that reserves may in fact help to insulate the real economy from the impacts of volatility.26 Finally, a floating exchange rate significantly reduces the probability that a sudden stop will occur.

-4.2 Economic Performance when Capital Flows Fall
+4.2.
+Economic performance when capital flows fall